HarmonizedMRI/HarmonizedMRI.github.io/README.md

 **Now recruiting early adopters!**
-If you're interested in evaluating our fMRI protocols at your imaging center, please send us an email at
+If you're interested in evaluating our fMRI protocols at your imaging center, please send us an email at:
 ![contact email](email.png)